- Architecture

 Blloku, The Block, is where Enver Hoxha lived and was once off limits to all but the Communist party’s inner circle.
 Now it's the epicentre for Tirana’s beautiful people.
 Today you’ll find expensive hotels, designer cafés, restaurants and shops.
 Take in the contemporary glitz from Sky Club, a rotating bar high in the air offering 360-degree views across the city.

 Tirana’s nightlife scene moves up a notch each year and the city’s clubs, largely situated around Blloku, vary greatly in theme and atmosphere.
-They are best visited with a local who knows which ones to attend (and which to avoid).
+They are best visited by a local who knows which ones to attend (and which to avoid).
 Be mindful, however, that Albania is still a traditional society.

 This large, wooded park is where many of Tirana's citizens head for a bit of time out, whether it’s fishing in the artificial lake, picnicking on the lawns or kicking-back in one of the many café-bars.
 Considering how oppressive Tirana's traffic can get, this park allows the city's Mediterranean ambience to shine.